 - Learn about stable diffusion models, including model architecture and training process.

 - Learn how to finetune stable diffusion models on your datasets.

 - Explore Mid Journey, DALLE 2, and any other similar models.

 The last stage is intended for researchers.
-In order to build your career in Generative AI research, you need to have a good understanding of how to build these generative models from scratch.
-For that, you should be well-versed in various concepts and techniques to build these generative models.
+To build your career in Generative AI research, you need to understand how to build these generative models from scratch.
+You should be well-versed in various concepts and techniques to build these generative models.

 To be a researcher in NLP, you need to:

 - Learn and implement attention models, Key Query Value (KQV) attention, layer normalization, positional encoding, etc.